Tobee1406/Prep-Guide/README.md

 # A Prepper's Guide
-Guides and useful knowledge to stay safe in case of war.
+Guides and useful knowledge to stay safe in case of crisis or war.

 ## Table of Contents
 - [Introduction](#introduction)